-Yes, in most states a 10-mile non-compete would be considered reasonable and enforceable.
-A non-competition clause for a physician is a legally binding clause that prohibits the physician from working within a defined geographic area for a specific period.
+A 10-mile non-compete would be considered reasonable and enforceable in most states.
+A non-competition clause for a physician is a legally binding clause prohibiting the physician from working within a defined geographic area for a specific period.
 Knowing how to negotiate a physician employment contract is essential when entering into these contracts.

 Examples of Physician Non-Competition Clauses